simsapa/simsapa-vscode/README.md

 word-by-word analysis), and editing word entries in the [dictionary-wiki](https://github.com/simsapa/dictionary-wiki).

+- Download the `simsapa-vscode-N.N.N.vsix` file from [Releases](https://github.com/simsapa/simsapa-vscode/releases)
+- In VS Code, open the Extensions sidebar (View > Extensions)
+- At the top, open the menu with the `...` icon
+- Select 'Install From VSIX', select the `.vsix` file

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**